h-morgan/hntpy/README.md

 ## Introduction

-Python wrapper for Helium API to simplify interaction with Helium blockchain.
+hntpy is a Python wrapper for Helium API to simplify requests and interaction with Helium blockchain.
 The aim of this project is to enable retrieval of Helium data from the API in a Pythonic way.

 For comprehensive documentation (with examples), review the full usage docs on [Github](https://github.com/h-morgan/hntpy/tree/main/docs).